ThePrimeagen/harpoon/README.md

 ### Setup

-Add thet followingt to your config:
+Add the following to your config:
 ```lua
 require("telescope").load_extension('harpoon')
 ```